-The History Behind Stereotactic Radiation (SRS/SRT) for Cancer Treatment
+The History Of Stereotactic Radiation (SRS/SRT) For Cancer Treatment

 Stereotactic radiation, also known as SRS/SRT, is a nonsurgical treatment in which high doses of precisely focused radiation are delivered to destroy a tumor.